Skip to Main Content

 Where can I park to attend Herd home games?

-The Handicap parking entrance and Verve VIP parking entrance is located on South Park Avenue.
-All stalls in the South West corner of the lot are reserved for Handicap parking (must have a license plate or handicap hanger card).
+The Handicap parking entrance and VIP parking entrance is located on South Park Avenue.
+Stalls in the South West corner of the lot are reserved for Handicap parking (must have a license plate or handicap hanger card).
 For more information, please see Oshkosh Arena's website.

 The Wisconsin Herd